bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-building.rst

 Package Life Cycle
 ------------------

-The following image shows you how the life cycle of a package installation, upgrade and uninstallation works in the backend step by step.
+The following image shows you how the life cycle of a package installation, upgrade and uninstallation works in the back end step by step.

 .. figure:: images/package-life-cycle.png
    :alt: Package Life Cycle